EvelynGriffith/EvelynGriffith.github.io/src/pages/blog.md

 ### Education in Creative Writing

 - I am currently pursuing a bachelors degree in Creative Writing at Allegheny College!
-I am interested in pursuing both jobs in Children's Literature Publishing as well as MFA programs.
+I am interested in pursuing both jobs in Children's Literature Publishing as well as MFA and Ph.D. creative Writing programs.
+I am also currently working on a Senior Thesis Project in which I will produce fifty to seventy pages of fiction writing!

 ### Publications